 Chandratal was my magical moment on this Spiti Valley road trip.
-We reached the Chandratal camp around lunch time and quickly headed to Chandratal.
-We had discussed earlier than 5 km long Parikrama of Chandratal at 15000+ feet height will be tough for us.
-However, once we reached there, we decided to do the Parikrama and the way it happened effortlessly – remains magical to me to this day.
+We reached the Chandratal camp around lunchtime and quickly headed to Chandratal.
+We had discussed earlier that the 5 km long Parikrama of Chandratal at 15000+ feet height will be tough for us.
+However, once we reached there, we decided to do the Parikrama, and the way it happened effortlessly – remains magical to me to this day.

-It was a surreal feeling to live in the tents surrounded by snow peaked mountains with stars almost dropping from the sky.
+It was a surreal feeling to live in tents surrounded by snow-peaked mountains with stars almost dropping from the sky.

 Chandratal to Manali was a long and difficult drive as we had to cross many streams with big boulders in them.
-Our car did get stuck at one place, but the fellow car drivers on the road helped it out.
+Our car did get stuck in one place, but our fellow car drivers on the road helped it out.
 As we approached Manali, its green color suddenly looked so inviting.
-It was in sharp contrast to the barren mountains were in for last few days.
+It was in sharp contrast to the barren mountains we were in for the last few days.

-We had a Bhutta or a Cob Corn at Rohtang with a feeling that sounded like ’return to civilization’.
-In Manali, we planned to eat good food, chill around a bit before returning to our own worlds.
+We had a Bhutta or Cob Corn at Rohtang with a feeling that sounded like a return to civilization.
+In Manali, we planned to eat good food and chill around a bit before returning to our own worlds.
 It was meant to be a celebration of completing a dream trip.

 Day 13 – Naggar